sinaalinejad/Computer_Vision/HW1/README.md

+## Implementing Histogram Stretching (Q3.ipynb)
+In this question, we use the simplest way of contrast enhancement method which is Histogram Stretching

 ## Implementing Histogram Matching (Q4.ipynb)
 In this method, we want to change the histogram of an image so that it matches a specified histogram.
 I used numpy library to implement histogram matching.